Proposed Rates

 The object of this category is to apply a differential rate or minimum payment to land wholly or partly used or held or zoned for Industrial purposes.

-The reason for this rate is to assist with the funding of Tourism, Marketing, Events and Economic Development related projects, activities and services throughout the district.
+The reason for this rate, additional to the reasons for the Residential rate category, is to assist with the funding of Tourism, Marketing, Events and Economic Development related projects, activities and services throughout the district.

 Differential Rates – Unimproved Valuations (UV)